Guns, Germs, and Steel: Synopsis

 The prologue opens with an account of Diamond's conversation with Yali, a Papua New Guinean politician.
 The conversation turned to the differences in power and technology between Papua New Guineans and the Europeans who dominated the region for two centuries, differences that neither of them considered due to European genetic superiority.
 Yali asked, using the local term cargo for inventions and manufactured goods, "Why is it that you white people developed so much cargo and brought it to New Guinea, but we black people had little cargo of our own?"

 Diamond realized the same question seemed to apply elsewhere: "People of Eurasian origin ... dominate ... the world in wealth and power."
 Other peoples, after having thrown off colonial domination, still lag in wealth and power.
 Still others, he says, "have been decimated, subjugated, and in some cases even exterminated by European colonialists."

-The peoples of other continents (sub-Saharan Africans, Indigenous people of the Americas, Aboriginal Australians, New Guineans, and the original inhabitants of tropical Southeast Asia) have been largely conquered, displaced and in some extreme cases – referring to Native Americans, Aboriginal Australians, and South Africa's indigenous Khoisan peoples – largely exterminated by farm-based societies such as Eurasians and Bantu.
+The peoples of other continents (sub-Saharan Africans, Indigenous people of the Americas, Indigenous Australians, Papuans, and the original inhabitants (Mon people and the Negrito) of tropical Southeast Asia) have been largely conquered, displaced and in some extreme cases – referring to Native Americans, Indigenous Australians, and South Africa's indigenous Khoisan peoples – largely exterminated by farm-based societies such as Eurasians and Bantu.
 He believes this is due to these societies' technological and immunological advantages, stemming from the early rise of agriculture after the last ice age.

+Diamond argues that the gaps in power and technology between human societies originate primarily in environmental differences, which are amplified by various positive feedback loops.
+When cultural or genetic differences have favoured Eurasians (for example, written language or the development among Eurasians of resistance to endemic diseases), he asserts that these advantages occurred because of the influence of geography on societies and cultures (for example, by facilitating commerce and trade between different cultures) and were not inherent in the Eurasian genomes.
+He also suggests that the environmental and geographical conditions of Eurasia and North Africa provided significant advantages, such as access to a greater variety of domesticable plants and animals, as well as an east–west continental axis that allowed for easier transfer of crops, livestock, and technologies, accelerating the development of agriculture, population growth, and political complexity, which in turn led to technological advancement and the spread of epidemic diseases to which Eurasian populations gradually developed resistance.
+By contrast, regions such as sub-Saharan Africa, the Americas, and Oceania faced geographic isolation and ecological barriers that slowed similar developments.
+The book generally does not include factual evidence supporting these claims.